ahenven/XMRig/README.md

 Tested on a lot of phones, sometimes CMake cannot complile, mostly on older ones.
 I do not recommend mining on devices that do not have a 64bit Chipset and OS.
 Without both, expect single digits.

+You might experience frequent crashing, this can be due to overheating, too much CPU usage or not enough system resources.
+The solution to all is to go into the config.json file and remove cores starting from the left side.
+Mobile phone processors usually have slower units in the first numbers.